 So we have two crises now.
-A still-unresolved eurozone crisis and a crisis of the European Union.
+A still-unresolved eurozone crisis, and a crisis of the European Union.
 Of the two, the latter is potentially the more serious one.
 The eurozone may, or may not, break up.
 The EU almost certainly will.
 The decision by the eurozone countries to go outside the legal framework of the EU and to set up the core of a fiscal union in a multilateral treaty will eventually produce this split.

 On Thursday night, Angela Merkel and Nicolas Sarkozy clashed with David Cameron in a familiar Britain-versus-the-rest diplomatic standoff.
 That itself is not new.
 But a determination to go outside the treaty to overcome the disagreements adds a new dimension to this long-lasting dispute.

-Thursday’s European Council meeting has demonstrated that a monetary union cannot co-exist with a group of permanent non-members in unified legal framework.
+Thursday’s meeting has demonstrated that a monetary union cannot co-exist with a group of permanent non-members in unified legal framework.
 The EU with its current treaties and institutions has proved to be an insufficiently flexible framework to run a monetary union and a disastrous framework for a monetary union in crisis.

 These latest developments have reaffirmed my conviction that the only way to save the eurozone is to destroy the EU.
 But European governments may, of course, end up destroying both.
 All they did in the early hours of Friday morning was to create a new crisis without resolving the existing one.
 Continue reading »